 (For explanation of terms new to you, go to Glossary of Terms)

 A new generation of HSI-patented TEB technology, described below, is an accepted, main stream

 technology for noninvasive, continuous measurement of global blood flow (Cardiac

 Index, CI - the global blood flow per minute, and Stroke Index, SI - the global blood

-flow per beat), respiration and a host of cardiodynamic parameters.
+flow per beat), respiratory and a host of cardiodynamic parameters.

 is indirectly proportional to total content of thoracic fluids, however,